Three ecosystems. Three collections. One circular loop.

 Prototyping with Fab Lab Lisboa

-Each piece takes weeks to make.
-Numbered.
-Signed.
-Traceable back to a real cleanup on a real day.
+Each piece carries weeks of effort — from cleanup to creation.
+Traceable back to a real place on a real day.

 Not souvenirs.
 Weeks of work go into each piece — from pulling plastic off a beach to pressing it into an azulejo mould.
-This is certified art, not a gift shop trinket.
+This is traceable art, not a gift shop trinket.

 Three ecosystems, one mission.
 Beaches.
 Forests.
 City streets.
 Each collection comes from a different place, and each sale sends money back to clean up that same place.

 Full transparency.
-Every piece has a number.
-That number links to GPS coordinates, cleanup photos, and production records.
+Every piece will have a unique code linking to GPS coordinates, cleanup photos, and production records.
 You can see exactly where your piece came from and how it was made.

-Every piece has a number.
-That number tells the whole story — where the plastic was found, when it was collected, how it was made
+Every piece will have a unique code.
+That code tells the whole story — where the plastic was found, when it was collected, how it was made

 Exact location where the source plastic was collected